asyncapi/template-for-generator-templates/README.md

 - `template` is a directory where you keep all the files that will be processed by the Generator using React.
 Only files with the `.js`, `.jsx` and `.cjs` extensions are taken and processed by the Generator.
 The rest are skipped.
 - `partials` is a directory where you keep reusable parts (called also components) of the templates.
 You can also put there helper functions to handle perform actions on AsyncAPI data inside components.

 > **NOTE**: `partials` directory is recommended way to split reusable chunks/helpers.
 The reusable parts can be located both in the `template` folder as in another named folder.
-The only exception is the `hooks` folder.
+The only exception is the `hooks` folder, it is reserved for the Generator.

 > **NOTE**: If you are using React as a rendering engine, you should delete the given folders which are related to Nunjucks: `filters`, `template_njk`, `partials_njk`.